 “I think writing a birth plan is a great way for a woman to think of her choices and force her to research and consider different options.
 Even if the birth plan stayed in her bag she has already gained so much by writing it.
 I have been planning to set up one of those interactive birth plans on internet with lots of links for more information on each topic.
 I see it as a tool to help women learn of their options.”

 “I like birth plans for a few reasons:

-As I mentioned above, I prefer to use the terms ‘birth intentions’ or ‘birth preferences’ and hopefully one day, we can change to using this wording instead.
-It sounds much more gentle and flexible – not like a blueprint for exactly what you want or something you have planned to happen.
+Some prefer to use the terms ‘birth intentions’ or ‘birth preferences’ as it sounds much more gentle and flexible.
+It doesn’t sound like a rigid blueprint for exactly what you want.
 It’s about what you prefer, it’s flexible and takes all situations into account.

 So, now you have a great title, that’s the first bit done!
-Next comes the way you introduce your birth preferences, which can make a huge difference in how the rest of it, the nitty gritty of the birth you would ideally like to have, is received and accepted.
+Next comes the way you introduce your birth preferences, which can make a huge difference in how the rest of it is received and accepted.

 One of the women I supported wrote her birth preferences and it was absolutely brilliant, so I now offer this as a template to all the other women I support.
 It’s received so well by midwives, obstetricians and women themselves.
 It introduces the birth preferences with:

 “We’re hoping for a natural childbirth without unnecessary intervention or the use of drugs.
 We have asked a Birth Attendant (doula) to be present at the birth to help us work towards this.
 We appreciate your support with our birth preferences.

 This plan represents our preferences; however we recognise that in the event of unforeseen difficulties it may need to be re-negotiated.
 In this eventuality please discuss all procedure options with us and our Birth Attendant.”